bloch-elkouby-lab/website/research/poster_template.md

 by **FirstName LastName**<sup>Superscript</sup>, & Sarah Bloch-Elkouby <sup>Superscript</sup>

-1 Icahn School of Medicine at Mount Sinai in New York City 2 Teachers College, Columbia University in the City of New York 3 Ferkauf Graduate School of Psychology, Yeshiva University
+1 Icahn School of Medicine at Mount Sinai in New York City 2 Ferkauf Graduate School of Psychology, Yeshiva University 3 Teachers College, Columbia University in the City of New York

 {% include figure.html
-   image="research/spr2025/spr2026_lastname.jpg"
+   image="research/spr2026/spr2026_lastname.jpg"
 %}

 ### Background: ###